 Following my guide, try to buy the best amplifier you can according to the level of power you need and based on your goal: maximum sound quality, loud bass, or just an affordable but great sounding system.

 To summarize, I recommend:

 - Buy an amp with 50W or more per channel; for a higher-end system I recommend 75W+ per channel.

-- Consider getting a 4 channel amplifier because of the additional flexibility it offers
+- Consider getting a 4 channel amplifier because of the additional flexibility they offer.

-- A mono or bridgeable amp can drive a subwoofer – minimum 150W or if you’re heavy/loud bass fan look into 300W or more
+- A mono or bridgeable amp can drive a subwoofer.
+Choose a minimum of 150W.
+If you’re heavy/loud bass fan look into 300W-500W RMS or more.

 - Class D amps are now very good in terms of sound quality.
-However, if your goal is the lowest noise best sound you can buy select an A/B amp if the size isn’t an issue.
+However, if your goal is the lowest noise level possible you should still consider an A/B amp if the size isn’t an issue.